Jeanne Quint Benoliel: Master's education

 Benoliel attended UCLA from 1954-55 for a Masters in Nursing.
-She continued at UCLA for post-Master's studies in statistics and physiology from 1959-1961.
-This time was hard for her since she had just divorced her husband.
+She continued at UCLA for post-Master's studies in statistics and physiology from 1959-1961 soon after divorcing her husband.
 She started therapy for her depression to cope with the loss.

 In between her studies at UCLA, she worked as an assistant professor in surgical nursing and as the project director for a mastectomy study.
 Her own research about women after mastectomies led to her to publish four articles.
 Benoliel later stated that this study piqued her interest in studying the women's experiences of “living with uncertainty and fear of death," and her interest in “mutilating surgeries” and their effect on post-surgical patients.

-This period in Benoliel's life was marked by the deaths of several family members.
+This time in Benoliel's life involved the deaths of several family members.
 Her youngest sister suffered an unexpected brain hemorrhage while 8 months pregnant with her fourth child.
-The family had the difficult choice of whether or not to withdraw life support, and the hospital staff avoided the Quint family during this time.
-The lack of discussion around death and dying had a profound effect on Benoliel and contributed to her famous criticism of “the conspiracy of silence” around death and dying in hospitals.
+The lack of discussion around death and dying had a profound effect on Benoliel and contributed to her criticism of “the conspiracy of silence” around death and dying in hospitals.

-The year after her sister's death Benoliel's family suffered further medical difficulties.
-Her mother underwent gallbladder surgery, her father was suffering from stomach cancer, and Benoliel herself had a scare with an abnormal breast check-up.
-She noted in her essay in Building a Legacy: Voices of Oncology Nurses, that her mother was unable to be supportive of her during this time due to the burden of caring for her father.
-Two months later, her father died of stomach cancer.

 Transition to research

 During her time at UCLA, Benoliel considered pursuing a doctorate in neurophysiology or statistics.
 She postponed these plans after meeting Anselm Strauss in San Francisco.
 He mentored her and taught her how to undertake field research.
-She began to publish more articles, and make a name for herself in the field of nursing research while working [null with] Anselm Strauss and Barney Glaser to study the care of terminally ill patients.
-She was against the use of invasive activities in patient's end of life and advocated for a better quality of life at the end of life.
+She began to publish more articles in the field of nursing research while working [null with] Anselm Strauss and Barney Glaser to study the care of terminally ill patients.
+She was opposed to the use of invasive activities in patient's end of life and advocated for a better quality of life at the end of life.

-During this time, she also met other nurses who were pioneers in their fields, including Dame Cicely Saunders.
-Her research experience and academic friendships led her to pursue a doctoral degree to continue her career.